 You can calculate principal and interest payments by using the Class Factors.
 For example, the reduction (or for an Accrual or Partial Accrual Class, the increase) in the balance of a Certificate in February (in the case of Certificates backed by 55-Day Securities, 45-Day Securities or GNMA Certificates) or March (in the case of Certificates backed by 75-Day Securities) will equal its original balance times the difference between its January and February Class Factors.
-The amount of interest to be paid on (or for an Accrual or Partial Accrual Class, added to the principal balance of) a Certificate in February (in the case of Certificates backed by 55-Day Securities, 45-Day Securities or GNMA Certificates) or March (in the case of Certificates backed by 75-Day Securities) will equal 30 days' interest at its Class Coupon, accrued during the related Accrual Period, on the balance of that Certificate determined by its January Class Factor.
+The amount of interest to be paid on (or for an Accrual or Partial Accrual Class, added to the principal balance of) a Certificate in February (in the case of Certificates backed by 55-Day Securities or GNMA Certificates) or March (in the case of Certificates backed by 55-Day Securities, 45-Day Securities or GNMA Certificates) or March (in the case of Certificates backed by 75-Day Securities, 45-Day Securities or GNMA Certificates) or March (in the case of Certificates backed by 75-Day Securities) will equal 30 days' interest at its Class Coupon, accrued during the related Accrual Period, on the balance of that Certificate determined by its January Class Factor.